apache/tvm/.github/ISSUE_TEMPLATE/ci-problem.md

 ---
 name: "\U0000274C CI Problem"
 about: To help the developers act on these problems, please give us as many details of the CI failure as possible.
+Find the list of label tags at TBD.
 title: "[CI Problem] "
 labels: "needs-triage"